morucci/repoxplorer/README.md

 # RepoXplorer

 RepoXplorer is a stats and charts utility for Git repositories.
-Its main purpose is to ease the visualization of stats for projects composed of one or multiple Git repositories.
-Indeed lot of projects are splitted and have a Git repository by components (server, client, library A, ...) and most of classic Git stat tools do not handle that.
+Its main purpose is to ease visualization of statistics for projects composed of one or multiple Git repositories.
+Indeed lot of projects are splitted and have a Git repository by component (server, client, library A, ...) but unfortunately most of the existing Git statistic tools does not handle that.

 RepoXplorer let's you describe how a project is composed and then computes stats across them.
-RepoXplorer provides a Web user interface based on Bootstrap and JQuery to let a user access data easily.
-It relies on ElasticSearch for its data backend.
+RepoXplorer provides a Web UI to browse statistics easily.
+RepoXplorer relies on ElasticSearch for its data backend.

 ## A visual overview of the user interface